fjrefluxx/DTN7-ESP/README.md

 ### Indirect Reception Confirmation
 The **Epidemic Router** and the **LoRa CLA** provide the option to indirectly confirm whether bundle transmissions were successfully received by a node.
-For that, the advertisment messages (ADV) are extended with a list of hashes of received bundle IDs, specifically those that were received since the last ADV was sent out.
+For that, the advertisement messages (ADV) are extended with a list of hashes of received bundle IDs, specifically those that were received since the last ADV was sent out.

 The **Epidemic Router** evaluates incoming hash lists to contain the hashes of recently sent bundles.
 If those hashes are not contained, the bundle is marked as not transmitted (to that node), which leads to a repeated forwarding attempt.
-It those hashes are contained, the bundle is marked as having been transmitted to that node.
+If those hashes are contained, the bundle is marked as having been transmitted to that node.

 > [!IMPORTANT]
-> There are three parameters of interest: (1) the interval between ADV transmissions, (2) the interval in which bundles are evaluated for a successfull transmission, and (3) the time after which nodes are removed from the list of known neighboors when no ADV is received.
+> There are three parameters of interest: (1) the interval between ADV transmissions, (2) the interval in which bundles are evaluated for a successful transmission, and (3) the time after which nodes are removed from the list of known neighbors when no ADV is received.
 > These parameters need adjustment to maximize the benefit of this feature; however, an evaluation has not been done yet.

 ### Triggering Bundle Retry from CLA (BLE CLA only)
-Normally, the scheduling of bundle retries in the routing mechanism is separated of the CLA.
+Normally, the scheduling of bundle retries in the routing mechanism is separated from the CLA.
-This experimental features adds the option to externally trigger the bundle retry process from the CLA.
+This experimental feature adds the option to externally trigger the bundle retry process from the CLA.
-For example, this would allow the CLA to deliberatly forward bundles to a newly discovered neighbor.
+For example, this would allow the CLA to deliberately forward bundles to a newly discovered neighbor.

 Enable in menuconfig via `Notify retry Task`.

-## :warning: Missing Features / Known or Possible Compatability Issues
+## :warning: Missing Features / Known or Possible Compatibility Issues

 - Status Reports:
     The generation of Bundle Protocol status reports is not implemented.

-- Separation of application agent in administrative and application elements:
+- Separation of the application agent into administrative and application elements:
     Regarding [Figure 2 in RFC 9171](https://www.rfc-editor.org/rfc/rfc9171.pdf#fig-2), the application agent could be separated into an administrative element and an application-specific element.
-    The lack of separation results in administrative records being also delivered to the application.
+    The lack of separation results in administrative records also being delivered to the application.

-- :altert: CRC checks:
+- :alert: CRC checks:
     [RFC 9171 Section 4.3.1](https://www.rfc-editor.org/rfc/rfc9171.html#name-primary-bundle-block) requires the primary block to use CRC or a
     _BPSec Block Integrity_ block targeting the primary block.
     At the current state, no CRC checksum is included during bundle encoding, no CRC checking is implemented during bundle decoding, and no BPSec extension blocks are included.

 - Fragmentation:
-    Fragmented bundles can be processed, however, they cannot be delivered to local endpoints, as no reassembly is implemented.
+    Fragmented bundles can be processed; however, they cannot be delivered to local endpoints, as no reassembly is implemented.
     Similarly, bundles exceeding the maximum bundle size (TODO: define the size?) are not fragmented.

 ### BPoL-specific Issues
 + Reading position information from BPoL advertisements or any usage thereof is not implemented.
 + PingPong and config packets defined in BPoL are not implemented.
-+ The reference BPoL implementation lacks a documentation of the format of the BundleID hashes, so compatibility of hashed IDs with BPoL is questionable.
++ The reference BPoL implementation lacks documentation of the format of the BundleID hashes, so compatibility of hashed IDs with BPoL is questionable.

 ### Serial Data Transfer Issues
 Some computers have issues with the serial data transfer to the ESP32.
-Formatting errors occuring in log outputs are a strong indicator for that issue.
+Formatting errors occurring in log outputs are a strong indicator of that issue.
 This also affects flashing; if "unexplainable" errors occur, this might be the reason.
-In such cases, only using a different computer for flashing and log output did help.
+In such cases, only using a different computer for flashing and log output helped.